dayt0n/dayt0n.github.io/_posts/2015-01-03-what-is-limera1n.md

 ---
 layout: post
 title: "What is limera1n?"
-description: "Devices with the limera1n vulnerability are the most fun device to play with."
+description: "Devices with the limera1n vulnerability are the most fun devices to play with."
 category: articles
 tags: [limera1n, iphone 4, info]
 image: